Angular momentum - mass relation for dark matter haloes: NUMERICAL METHODS

 The simulation parameters for $\Lambda$CDM model are summarized in Table \ref{t01}.
 It is known that a finite simulation box size could lower haloes' spins and affect the mass function \citep[see e.g.][]{bagla2005, power2006}.
 This might affect the $J-M$ relation and should be checked.
 We found that $L_\mathrm{box}\geq 100 h^{-1}$Mpc gave converged results (see Appendix \ref{as1}).
 In this paper, we only show the results of $\Lambda$CDM512b simulations which have a larger boxsize ($L_\mathrm{box}=200h^{-1}$Mpc) and thus better statistics of high mass haloes.
 Other simulations give similar results.

 For scale-free simulations, we set up the initial conditions as in \citet{knollmann2008}.
 But instead of starting at the same scale factor $a$, our simulations began at different $a$ and stopped at the same $a=1$, in order to offer a direct comparison to our results from $\Lambda$CDM models.
+Especially, when compared to the $\Lambda$CDM or quintessence dark energy models with the time variable $t$, we use the corresponding $t$ in the Einstein-de Sitter cosmology for scale-free models.
 To normalize the power spectrum, we chose the characteristic nonlinear mass $M_\ast\approx 36000$ particles at $a=1$ for all simulations.
 The starting scale factor $a_i$ is set by requiring the integral power inside the box $\sigma^2_\mathrm{box}(a_i)=(2\pi)^{-3}\int d{\bf k}P(k,a_i)=0.15^2$ so that the simulation started with all scales in the linear regime.
 The normalization $A$ of the scale-free power spectrum $P(k)=Ak^n$ and $a_i$ for different simulations are listed in Table \ref{t02}.

 For the homogeneous dynamical dark energy simulation, we use the AS quintessence model \citep{albrecht2000}, which has a significant portion of dark energy in early times and thus a notably different growth factor $D(t)$ from the $\Lambda$CDM model (see Section \ref{s4s1}).
 We adopt the parametrization formula for quintessence dark energy's equation of state in \citet{corasaniti2003}, i.e.